RNA-FRETools/MASH-FRET/docs/transition-analysis/panels/panel-state-configuration.md

 State configuration is the second panel of module Transition analysis.

-Use this panel to determine the optimum number of transition clusters.
+Use this panel to determine the optimum number of transition clusters and associated cross-sample variability.

 <a class="plain" href="../../assets/images/gui/TA-panel-state-configuration.png"><img src="../../assets/images/gui/TA-panel-state-configuration.png" style="max-width:512px;"></a>